The deeper into the adventure of song writing you delve, the more you’ll begin to notice patterns, especially relating to song structure.

 The basic and essential units of a song are:

-As you venture into other types of music such as progressive rock medleys and classical overtures, you’ll begin to discover more types and songs that completely break all of the rules.
+As you venture into other types of music such as progressive rock music medleys and classical overtures, you’ll begin to discover more types and songs that completely break all of the rules.
 But it all always comes back to these main six.

 The structure of a song is comprised of its parts, and its parts will each be one of the following building blocks, called sections.
 This means you can think of songwriting as sectional, with a song built up of only a few sections, most of which are repeated.